What Are the Most In-Demand STEM Careers?

 Network Engineer – Companies need to enable employees to communicate with newer, faster, and more secure technologies.
 Network Engineers work on an IT team to ensure technology solutions are fast, efficient, user friendly, and secure.
 Graduates of a two-year program can dive into positions at most companies.

 Mechanical Engineer – Are you always trying to figure out how things work, wondering if you can make it better?
-Mechanical Engineers are involved in producing mechanical instruments and tools from start to finish – they are involved in all aspects of design, development, and testing.
-Mechanical Engineers rely heavily on math and physics and will need an advanced degree to land a job, though many begin at a two-year program.
+Mechanical Engineers produce mechanical instruments and tools from start to finish – they are involved in all aspects of design, development, and testing.
+Mechanical Engineers rely heavily on math and physics and will need an advanced degree to land a job, though many begin with a two-year program.

 Environmental Engineer – Environmental Engineers combine knowledge of engineering, soil science, biology, and chemistry to solve environmental problems.
-An Environmental Engineer may work to improve recycling, waste disposal, public health, water and air pollution control.
+An Environmental Engineer may work to improve recycling, waste disposal, public health, and water, and air pollution control.
 Most coursework is tied to conservation technology.

 Nursing – Nurses combine science with patient care.
-They provide the human touch to the medical field, and have a solid understanding of science, pharmacy, nutrition, math, and psychology.
+They provide the human touch to the medical field and have a solid understanding of science, pharmacy, nutrition, math, and psychology.
 Nurses are a vital part of the medical team.
-If you are interested in nursing, look into the different specialty areas at both Ellsworth and Marshalltown, from Practical Nursing, Medical Assisting, and more.
+If you are interested in nursing, look into the different specialty areas at both Ellsworth and Marshalltown, from Practical Nursing to Medical Assisting, and more.